Face Authentication Module

 Face authentication provide an added level of security for organizations, applications, or even higher-level sections of application.
 For example, you could grant access to specific functionality within your application using face authentication.
 This would ensure the person requesting access has a valid, registered Incode Identity.

-- On the module node, you can click the three dots > Edit to change specific settings for the module, like using 1:N, setting image quality, or setting a different number of allowed capture attempts.
+4. You can click Details & Configurations to change specific settings for the module, like using 1:N, setting image quality, or setting a different number of allowed capture attempts.
 The Configuration Options section below describes all of these settings.
 The default settings work as designed, so no changes are needed.

 Configuration Options

-After adding the Face Authentication module to your Workflow or Flow, there are several settings you can configure based on your needs.
+After adding the Face Authentication module to your Incode Flow or Workflow, there are several settings you can configure based on your needs.
+Click the module in the Workflow to open the configuration panel, adjust the settings as needed, then click Save configurations.

 Refer to the table below for details about each setting.